voxmachina/ibowls/README.md

 the inspiration for it was to build a website where people could just come in, relax and heal for a nice moment, besides trying to understand where can we go creatively with javascript by using canvas and webaudio.

+The mixture was acomplished by matching color with sound according to chakra studies and methodologies, also the notes follow some predefined sequences to allow focus and relaxation environments.

 # Processing
 The project is using processing JS brother, namely p5